Authorities detain 20 alleged members of ISIS in connection with Sunday's attack

 Anadolu also reported that an array of military hardware was discovered during the raids, including night-vision equipment, a sniper scope, an ammunition belt and other items.
 Twenty children found at the addresses were taken into temporary care.

-Altogether, at least 36 people are being held in connection with the nightclub shooting, though the gunman who carried it out
+Altogether, at least 36 people are being held in connection with the nightclub shooting, though the gunman who carried it out remains at large.

 ISIS claimed responsibility for the attack in a statement posted to Twitter, but CNN cannot independently verify it.
 The terror group boasted of carrying out the first major terrorist attack of 2017.

 Suspect seen in selfie video

 On Monday, police released a video that the suspected gunman apparently took of himself in a market near the nightclub.